-Please submit all assignments electronically through their respective Dropbox in D2L.
-Please submit your assignments in Word format.
-Assignments should have a file name as follows: "Last Names of Students, and assignment number" (e.g., Smith & Jones, Assignment 2).
-Assignments are due by 11:30pm on their due date.
+Please submit all assignments electronically on WORD DOC through their respective file on Dropbox in D2L.
+Assignments should be submitted in Word format.

+Assignments should have a file name as follows: SOWK 602-Assignment # -First and Last Names

+Assignments are due by 11:59pm on their due date.
 Please note that it is the student's responsibility to keep a copy of each submitted assignment and to ensure that the proper version is submitted.